 International employees in remote offices around the world present interesting opportunities and challenges.
 Companies are realizing that they can access a much larger talent pool when they offer telecommuting positions.
-And when expanding into new international markets, remote-based staff can be incrementally added based on a growing understanding of a new market’s potential for market access, supplier access, capital access, etc.
+When expanding into new international markets, remote-based staff can be incrementally added based on a growing understanding of a new market’s potential for market access, supplier access, capital access, etc.

 As Sam is discovering, managing from afar is not as simple as it appears.
-A leader does not have the same level of access to their staff.
+A leader does not have the same level of access to their telecommuting staff.
 Throw in a half dozen time zones to cross and timing becomes an additional hurdle to online collaboration and supervision.
 The trick is to focus productivity and performance outcomes.
 With that in mind, here are:

 5 Tips for motivating your global workers: